 Businesses which fall into this category are hotels, car dealers, garden machinery vendors, solicitors, and estate agents.
-Estate agents are the extreme case because most people will not deal with one more often than once in (say) 10 years, and even then it is likely to be of necessity a different agent, in a different town [Note 4 expands on this].
+Estate agents are the extreme case because most people will not deal with one more often than once in 10 years, and even then it is likely to be a different agent in a different town [Note 4 expands on this].

-Some industries, apparently, are simply more efficient when they are larger.
-Even retail grocery : today (2012) the Roberts shop in Grantham is a chiropractic clinic and there is an Asda grocery superstore 100 yards away.
-Just beyond Asda is a main line of the railway she hated so much.
+Some businesses, apparently, are just more efficient when they are larger.
+Even grocery : today (2012) the Roberts shop in Grantham is a chiropractic clinic and there is an Asda grocery superstore 100 yards away, just before a bridge under the railway she hated so much.
 [Note 5].

 Even the most avid free-marketeer accepts some degree of government regulation - for example there are laws against sabotaging your rival's premises and murdering their staff.
 But being hands-off to the degree advocated by Thatcherism can lead to runaway abuse such as has been seen with Microsoft software and the Murdoch newspapers.

 Some claim that whatever company comes out top must have the best product, because the market is the acid test and businessmen are "hard-headed".
 Apart from falling foul of many of the above points, this view confuses "best" for the seller with "best" for the buyer, and it exhibits a laziness or weariness in letting others decide for you.
-In any case, the "hard-headed business man" is a myth; I have known quite a few businessmen and they generally acted on whims.
+In any case, the "hard-headed business man" is a myth; I have known quite a few businessmen and they generally acted on whims; the only reason some did not go bankrupt is because their rivals were even more incompetent.
 Nor does anyone become very rich by being hard-headed, like backing a horse that is certain to win.
 To get very rich you must take breathtaking risks, analagous to betting the farm on a 400-1 outsider; few will win but those that do, albeit more by luck than judgement, get hailed as business "geniuses".